hashicorp/terraform-website/content/source/docs/enterprise/getting-started/access.html.md

 ![adding members to a team](../users-teams-organizations/images/teams-team-settings.png)

-Add as many users as you'd like by typing their TFE username in the text field and clicking "Add user."
+Add as many users as you'd like by typing their TFE username in the text field and clicking "Add member".
 Added users won't receive a notification, but your organization will be available the next time they access TFE.

 Team membership is how TFE controls access to workspaces.
 Later, you can create more teams and assign them different permissions on a per-workspace basis.
 For more information, see [Teams](../users-teams-organizations/teams.html).